My second Janssonian contribution to the Tove Trove Library

 Far less jolly than its predecessors, Moominland Midwinter is a haunting yet joyful tale of a frightened, angry, isolated young troll who learns to respect and care for creatures unlike himself.
 While this book is far more introspective than its predecessors, it fully retains the charm of the previous novels while exploring serious subjects such as dealing with death, facing one’s fears and embracing change.
 It is also, I suspect, Jansson’s oblique nod to Darwinism.

-Re-reading this book for the first time in several decades, I was thrilled to find it remains my favourite book of the series.
+Re-reading this book for the first time in several decades, I was thrilled to find it remains my favourite of the series.
 Jansson’s distinctive illustrations still captivate this adult reader and her simple stories never fail to evoke a range of complex emotions.

 My copy of the book is a Collector’s Edition Moomin Hardback published in 2017 by Sort of Books, which has been “lovingly restored” to its former striking design.
 It was translated by Thomas Warburton (1918-2016).
 Jansson dedicated it to her mother, the Swedish-Finnish graphic artist Signe Hammarsten-Jansson.
 It was originally published in 1957.